mlcommons/power-dev/ptd_client_server/README.md

 The server is intended to be run on the director (the machine on which PTDaemon runs), and the client is intended to be run on the SUT (system under test).

-The client accepts a list of workloads and their settings and a command to be run for each setting.
+The client accepts a shell command to run, i.e. the workload.
 The power is measured by the server during the command execution on a client.

 The command is run twice for each setting: the first time in ranging mode, and the second time is in testing mode.